REST API Documentation

 Downloading Attachments from Rich Text Fields

-Jama's rich text editor lets user add images and other attachments to the rich text content.
-This process is stream lined and does not necessarily work the same way as the attachments widget.
+Jama’s rich text editor lets users add images and other attachments to the rich text content.
+This process is streamlined and does not necessarily work the same way as the attachments widget.
 When you read the content of a rich text field, you may come across an image or link that looks like this:

 https://{jama-base-url}/attachment/65/someImage.png